merlos/iOS-Open-GPX-Tracker/Pods/GPXKit/README.md

 pod 'GPXKit'
 ```

-Right now, GPXKit can be added to your project, by adding the following line to your Podfile.
+Right now, as I do not wish to have people not being able to use this pod, due to critical errors, GPXKit can be added to your project for testing purposes only, by adding the following line to your Podfile.
 ```ruby
 pod 'GPXKit', :git => 'https://github.com/VincentNeo/GPXKit.git'
 ```